lucalves/github-explorer/README.md

 $ yarn or npm install

 # Run!
-$ yarn or npm start
+$ yarn start or npm start
 ```